Tech analysts will remember 2017 as the year when business world finally started getting serious about the disruptive potential of AI.

 - Implement the course of action

-What this means is simple: AI techniques may be able to enhance the capabilities of professionals engaged in ‘thinking’ jobs while replacing some of the low-end white collar jobs.
+Review of the patterns indicate an opportunity: AI techniques may be able to enhance the capabilities of professionals engaged in such ‘thinking’ jobs while replacing some of the low-end white collar jobs.

 Application of Artificial Intelligence Techniques